0xMati/Tech-Blog/Entra ID/Authentication/Cloud Kerberos Trust in Disconnected forest.md

 # ⚙️ Steps Overview

-2. [ ] Sync Users required attributes from contoso forests to Fabrikam
+1. [ ] Sync Users from contoso.local to fabrikam with MIM
-3. [ ] Configure Entra ID Connect
+2. [ ] Entra ID Connect - Sync Users from fabrikam.com to Entra ID
+3. [ ] Implement Hybrid Join Configuration
-1. [ ] Create the AzureADKerberos object in the disconnected forest
+4. [ ] Create the AzureADKerberos object in the disconnected forest
-4. [ ] Deploy WHfB policy.
+5. [ ] Deploy WHfB configuration
-5. [ ] Test authentication with partial and full TGT flow.
+6. [ ] Test Configuration

 ---